 As officials assisted her to her rocketbike, she noted the five that had already launched, three of which were Artemidean.

 The Astropolis of Artemis, a breakaway state from the Asteroid Federation, was a known hotspot for all dissidents, outlaws, and unaligned corporations; its economy depended on it.
 When the government of the Venus-Earth-Mars Alliance presented intelligence to the Proxima Secret Service, that the Hades Syndicate were planning to destabilise relationships between the Solar Realms and the ex-colony, a mutual partnership formed.
-Neither side trusted one another, but the Hades Syndicate had proven deadly to both nations.
+Neither side trusted the other, but the Hades Syndicate had proven deadly to both nations.

 The use of mass extinction weapons had also elevated the threat to a higher level.

 Nasani launched her rocketbike, holding on to the controller, not wanting to fall off the glorified torpedo.
 Used by miners, these were ideal for manoeuvring around asteroids.
 It took great skill to fly trans-asteroid, hence its development into a sport.
 She’d practised this extensively, though she doubted she could complete a circuit in good time.
 Her competitors, most likely born and bred on the Solar Belt, would arrive at the last stage before she could get within killing range.

 At the first waypoint, one Artemidean circled back and made an attempt to tackle Nasani, who was too busy calculating a trajectory that would accelerate her past the prox-moon, Tuomi.
 The Artemidean nearly intercepted her, coming within metres.
 Instead, he fell back losing momentum and time.
 The PSS would eventually pick him up.